If you’re a business, you want more leads,…

 Black hat techniques, which are now categorized as spamdexing entail manipulating the relevance of web pages by tweaking how the search engines perceive a website.

-Black hat examples: Some of the major black hat techniques are hidden text, blog comment spam, cloaking and so on.
+Black hat examples: Some of the major black hat techniques are hidden text, blog comment spam, cloaking, and so on.

-The current white hat techniques aim at offering the users top quality content that is relevant, accurate, informative and well arranged.
+The current white hat techniques aim at offering the users top-quality content that is relevant, accurate, informative, and well-arranged.

 White hat examples: Techniques like using the most relevant keywords and phrases in the title tag, h1 tag, and proper anchor text of internal and inbounds links are examples of white hat SEO.

 What both these have in common is the desire to enhance a site’s visibility.
-However, the ways to achieve this goal is entirely different in both the practices.
-In the past, when search algorithms were not as smart, black hat tactics used to yield favorable results.
+However, the ways to achieve this goal are entirely different in both practices.
+In the past, when search algorithms were not as smart, black hat tactics were used to yield favorable results.
 Now they have the exact opposite effect.
 If a website is caught guilty of violating Google’s rules and regulations regarding optimization, it can receive the harshest penalties in the form of lowering ranking in the SERPs, reduced traffic flow, decreased performance, and even de-indexing of the site.

-To keep your business legitimate and trustable, you must always avoid the black hat SEO techniques and embrace top-notch white hat SEO practices.
+To keep your business legitimate and trustable, you must always avoid black hat SEO techniques and embrace top-notch white hat SEO practices.